Zoilo Versalles: Minnesota Twins

 Under the tutelage of Twins' third base coach Billy Martin, Versalles put it all together during his 1965 MVP season and led the American League in plate appearances (728), at-bats (666), runs scored (126), doubles (45), triples (12), extra-base hits (76) and total bases (308), and was second in assists (487) and third in stolen bases (27).
 He was a near-unanimous winner of the MVP award, receiving 19 of 20 first-place votes.
 The remaining first-place vote went to teammate and fellow Cuban Tony Oliva.
 He also led the league and set career highs in both strikeouts (122) and errors (39), which underlined his career-long struggles both at the plate and in the field in these areas.
 Versalles was named to his second All-Star team for the July 13 game (played in his home park, Bloomington, Minnesota's Metropolitan Stadium) along with five fellow Twins (first baseman Harmon Killebrew, catcher Earl Battey, pitcher Mudcat Grant and outfielders Jimmie Hall and Tony Oliva), but went hitless with a walk in two plate appearances after subbing for starter Dick McAuliffe in the sixth inning.
 Before the World Series began, Versalles was pictured on the cover of the October 4 issue of Sports Illustrated and was featured in the article which discussed the Twins' chances against possible National League opponents.
 In the Series against the NL champion Los Angeles Dodgers, Versalles started all seven games, hit .286 with his only home run and all four RBI coming in the lopsided Game 1 win, but it was not enough as the Twins lost to the Dodgers four games to three.

 Following his MVP and World Series runner-up season, the team gave Versalles a raise to $40,000 annually.
 His performance almost immediately declined, as he hit only .249 in 137 games with an across-the-board drop in his offensive production.
 Despite this, he continued to have memorable moments such as on June 9, in the seventh inning of a game against the Kansas City Athletics.
 Versalles was one of five Twins players to hit home runs (along with Killebrew, Don Mincher, Oliva and Rich Rollins).
 These five home runs still stand as a major league record for the most home runs in a single inning.
 In July, he was treated for a hematoma in his back which put him on the disabled list for a short time, cost him playing time the following season, and led to a lifelong condition.
+Twins owner Calvin Griffith said that Versalles was prescribed painkillers for his back but his unfamiliarity with English language and culture led him to take improper doses, which contributed to his decline.